abdrahmansoltan/Learning-Notes/React/1-React.md

 ## React Fundamentals

-It's a library not a framework.
+It's a **library** not a framework.
 However, few people use react on its own, but when combined with things/tools like `react-router`, `webpack`, `redux` -> ("React Ecosystem"), then it become more like a framework

+- It's a library for building user interfaces, based on components, declarative, stateful, and reusable

 > there's an actual framework built around React -> **Next.js**